Reed Duchscher

 Reed Duchscher (born July 13, 1989) is an American talent manager and investor.
-He is the CEO and founder of Night Media, and talent manager of content creators such as political livestreamer Hasan Piker, streamer Kai Cenat and Kalogeras Sisters, and former manager of YouTuber MrBeast from 2018-2024.
+He is the CEO and founder of Night Media, and talent manager of content creators such as political livestreamer Hasan Piker, streamer Kai Cenat and the Kalogeras Sisters, and former manager of YouTuber MrBeast from 2018–2024.

 Early life

-Duchscher born and grew up in Rugby, North Dakota and attended Rugby High School, where he participated in track and field, basketball, and football.
+Duchscher born and grew up in Rugby, North Dakota, and attended Rugby High School, where he participated in track and field, basketball, and football.
 After graduating from high school, he walked-on to play football at North Dakota State University.

 Career

 Duchscher started his career working as an NFL sports agent.
 He subsequently left to work for the YouTube channel Dude Perfect on brand deals and monetization strategies.

 On August 24, 2023 it was announced Duchscher would acquire LFM Management, adding Kai Cenat to his creator portfolio.

 Night Media

 While working with Dude Perfect, in 2015 Duchscher started his own talent management company, Night Media.
 Night Media focuses on management, branding and business development for digital influencers.
 In 2018, Duchscher signed YouTube personality MrBeast to Night Media's roster.
 In 2021, Night Media launched a consumer venture fund focused on investing in start-ups, internet culture, community and creators.
 The venture studio includes Feastables.
 In November of 2024, Night acquired talent management firm Bottle Rocket Management.

 In May 2024, MrBeast exited his management by Duchscher and Night Media, stating their 6 year partnership was ending on good terms.